Breed Tips

 Lifetime Rottweiler Cost

-After buying or adopting the dog, the yearly expenses for it would be around $1500-$1700.
+After buying or adopting the dog, the yearly expenses average around $1500-$1700.
 Multiplying in the average lifespan and adding other one-time costs and recurring costs, we estimate that the lifetime cost of owning a Rottweiler is around $16,000-$18,000.
-This estimation doesn’t include the costs of medical emergencies should they happen to your pet.
+This estimation doesn’t include the costs of medical emergencies should your pet experience any.

 How can Spot Pet Insurance help?

 Spot Pet Insurance accident & illness pet insurance plans offer a wide variety of coverages, from microchip implantation to surgeries and prescription food and supplements prescribed to treat your pet’s unexpected accidents and illnesses.
 (Prescription food and supplements used for general health or weight maintenance are not covered).
-For an extra cost, Spot Dog Insurance plans also offers preventive care coverage add-ons to help cover the costs of certain routine vaccinations, annual wellness exams, and other preventive care treatments.
+For an extra cost, Spot Dog Insurance plans also offer preventive care coverage add-ons to help cover the costs of certain routine vaccinations, annual wellness exams, and other preventive care treatments.
 You can view the add-on preventive care coverage options.
-Get in touch with us to know more!
+Get in touch with Spot to learn more!

 Conclusion